Simple DIY Kitchen Herb Garden

 Follow the same steps for each hook and bucket until your entire herb garden is completed.

-Sit back and enjoy your DIY kitchen herb garden. 🙂
+Now you can sit back and enjoy your DIY kitchen herb garden.

 All in all this entire project cost just under $35 dollars and took a morning to complete.
 And the best part is this is one of those projects that will continue to give you amazing fresh herbs all year long.
 Herbs you can use to add extra flavor to just about any meal.